-- Students and staff must self-quarantine if they exhibit any symptoms, and are advised to consult with their doctor. - Students and staff presenting "seasonal allergies" are allowed to come to school if they don't have a fever.
-They must provide a doctor's note confirming symptoms are not COVID-related. - WESD will follow all county health guidelines. - Contact tracing- In general, contact tracing involves identifying people who have an infectious disease (cases) and people who they came in contact with (contacts) and working with them to interrupt disease spread.
+- Students and staff must self-quarantine if they exhibit any symptoms, and are advised to consult with their doctor. - Staff and students with a temperature must be fever-free for 72 hours without the use of Tylenol (acetaminophen) or Motrin (ibuprofen) before returning to school. - Students and staff presenting "seasonal allergies" are allowed to come to school if they don't have a fever.
+They must provide a doctor's note confirming symptoms are not COVID-related. - WESD will follow all county health guidelines.

+• Contact tracing- In general, contact tracing involves identifying people who have an infectious disease (cases) and people who they came in contact with (contacts) and working with them to interrupt disease spread.
 (CDC Contact Tracing Summary)